Like This (Kelly Rowland song): Commercial performance

 While Columbia Records intended to release "Work" as Ms. Kelly's lead single at a particular time, "Like This" eventually replaced the album's original lead single "Gotsta Go", a collaboration with rapper Da Brat.
 On February 13, 2007, a ninety-second clip of the song leaked onto the internet, and by February 16 a full low quality preview had leaked.
 First release stateside, "Like This" debuted at number ninety-six on the US Billboard Hot 100 issue dated March 31, 2007.
 Although the song fell off the chart the following week, it re-entered at number ninety-eight the following week.
 It eventually peaked at number thirty on the Billboard Hot 100 and at number seven on Billboard's Hot R&B/Hip-Hop Songs chart.
 In addition, the song peaked on top of both the Billboard Hot R&B/Hip-Hop Singles Sales chart and the Hot Singles Sales chart as well as the Hot Dance Club Play chart.
+It also reached the top ten on the R&B Digital Song Sales chart.

 As with Rowland's previous single releases, "Like This" became a larger success outside North America.
 In the United Kingdom, it debuted at number eighteen on the UK Singles Chart based on digital sales alone, the day before the song's physical release.
 Once the physical copies of "Like This" were released on June 11, 2007, the song climbed to number four on the UK Singles Chart, and went on to spend four weeks inside the UK top-ten, making it Rowland's second-highest-charting solo single on the chart (not counting her featured role on "Dilemma").
 It eventually sold 95,000 copies.
 In Ireland, "Like This" debuted at number thirty and reached number five in its fourth week on the chart, becoming her third top-ten single in Ireland.
 In Germany, the song was released on digital formats only and failed to chart on any official singles chart.